bradleeharr/bradleeharr/README.md

 I'm Bradlee

+I hold a bachelor's degree in Electrical Engineering and recently a master's degree in Computer Engineering.

+I'm currently a Software Engineer at [CymSTAR](https://www.cymstar.com/).

+Interests:

+* Real-Time Processing
+* Signal Processing - Communications and Radar
+* Embedded Systems Development

 <!--
 **bradleeharr/bradleeharr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.